seanpmaxwell/Typescript-Best-Practices/README.md

   console.log(Object.entries(item))
 }

-const user: IUser = { id: 1, name: 'joe' };
+const user: User = { id: 1, name: 'joe' };

 printDataEntries(user); // TYPE-ERROR: IUser cannot be used to index type 'string'
 ```

-In the above example, because `IUser` could be augmented with declaration merging, we can't always assume that its keys will always be a string; therefore, `Record<string, unknown>` will not accept interfaces.
+In the above example, because `User` could be augmented with declaration merging, we can't always assume that its keys will always be a string; therefore, `Record<string, unknown>` will not accept interfaces.

 <br/><b>***</b><br/>